JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ### Note on Starkey server error

 Starkey has problem making their server's certificate chain complete.
 This causes server error while checking updates due to verification fail.
-In order to workaround this issue, this project has to update certification paths manually from time to time.
+In order to workaround this issue, The Checker has to update certification paths file manually from time to time, releasing new working versions.

-In case of such error and for reasons unable to get the new version of The Checker, you can manually update such file by your self.
+In case of such error and for reasons unable to get the new version of The Checker, you can manually update such file by yourself.
 Simply browse to [SSL Report of Starkey's update server](https://www.ssllabs.com/ssltest/analyze.html?d=inspireupdater.com), from one of the Certificate marked `Trusted: Yes`, show (expand) its Certification Paths, click on `Download chain` from any of its Trusted Path, save as `inspireupdater-com-chain.pem` to replace the old one.
 This will do the trick.